yaela orelowitz I integrative therapy

 My first degree was in journalism.
 At that point Dramatherapy was not yet a Masters program in South Africa and journalism seemed to be the most obvious avenue to be able to hear and tell the stories of others: Stories which are important, from individuals whose lived experiences can impact the world.
 I so enjoyed meeting interesting people and documenting their experiences, but I always felt that something was missing.
 As a journalist my impact was through the words I wrote, I wanted more, I wanted to meet this human being in my own humanity, I wanted to experience this person's life, not merely observe and document it.

-I still remember the day when it was announced that Drama for Life, a division of the University of Witwatersrand, which was founded in order to use the arts for activism and healing on the African continent, announced that they had finally opened up a Masters in Dramatherapy.
+The memory of that day remains vivid in my mind: It was announced that Drama for Life, a division of the University of Witwatersrand, which was founded in order to use the arts for activism and healing on the African continent, had finally opened up a Masters in Dramatherapy.
 This spoke to me, this felt like me: An opportunity to meet people not only through their story, but to actually create and transform together, to allow their story to be shared, to allow new stories to manifest.

 I was part of the first graduating class of Dramatherapy in South Africa and what a learning and growing experience it was!
 As students we were more than passive recipients of an education, but co-builders of this pioneering profession.
 We actively formed our training alongside our lecturers and professors and the testament of that task's payoff is that we have all gone on to do important work in the field: Some studying for their PHD's, some lecturing and heading up departments, and others doing inspiring work in communities in South Africa, as well as throughout the world.